mcheptea/c3-line-chart/README.md

 Introduction
 -------------

-This plugin is an independent fork of https://github.com/sbeyn/kibana-plugin-line-sg
+This plugin is an independent fork from [kibana-plugin-line-sg](https://github.com/sbeyn/kibana-plugin-line-sg)

 This plugin provides an enhanced line graph for Kibana 4.x.
 Among the features are: